 The portfolio performance benchmarks will be both the Fed Funds Rate and the Treasury 90 Day T-Bill rate.
-Comparisons to the Virginia State Non-Arbitrage Program (SNAP) and the Virginia Local Government Investment Pool (LGIP) will be maintained as they are both highly liquid investment pools operated in compliance with the Code of Virginia.
+Comparisons to the Virginia State Non-Arl rage Program (SNAP) and the Virginia Local Government Investment Pool (LGIP) with the maintained as they are both highly liquid investment pools operated in compliance of the Code of Virginia.